Australia Immigration

 Students

-It should be noted that student visas are only ever temporary.
-But anyone graduating with skills that are highly sought after in Australia, could easily become eligible for other longer-term visas.
+It should be noted that anyone graduating with skills that are highly sought after in Australia, could easily become eligible for other longer-term visas.
 And of course, it is entirely possible that your time studying down under leads to relationships that make you eligible for certain types of long-term family visas.
+Visa types for students:

 Expression of Interest